chaosprint/glicol/README.md

 https://glicol.org

-The web interface has the following featues:
+The web interface has the following features:
 1. run Glicol engine at near-native speed, thanks to WebAssembly
 2. garbage-collection-free real-time audio in browsers thanks to AudioWorklet, SharedArrayBuffer
 3. error handling and command in browser console: e.g. load your own samples